Class RdeStagingAction

 If a deposit fails, an error is emitted to the logs for each broken entity.
 It tells you the key and shows you its representation in lenient XML.

 Failed deposits will be retried indefinitely.
-This is because RDE and BRDA each have a
+This is because RDE and BRDA each have a Cursor

 for each TLD.
-Even if the cursor lags for days, it'll catch up gradually on its own, once the data becomes valid.The third-party escrow provider will validate each deposit we send them.
-They do both schema validation and reference checking.
+Even if the cursor lags for days, it'll catch up gradually on its own, once

 This job does not perform reference checking.
 Administrators can do this locally with the